vibewell25/vibewell/docs/docs/guides/INTEGRATION-GUIDE.md

 ### OAuth2 Flow

-1. Register your application in the Vibewell Developer Console
+1. Register your application in the VibeWell Developer Console
 2. Implement the OAuth2 flow:

 ```typescript